adamculp/php-code-quality/README.md

 adamculp/php-code-quality:latest <followup-command-with-arguments>
 ```

 Also, note the example above is for using the Docker Hub repository.
-Alternatively, you can also use the Github Package repository as well by prepending `ghcr.io/` to the image identifier, like the following:
+Alternatively, you can also use the Github Package repository as well by prepending `ghcr.io/` to the image identifier, like the following: (Replacing the placeholders in angle brackets with your values.)

 ```
-$ cd </path/to/desired/directory>
+$ cd </path/to/your/project>
 $ docker run -it --rm -v "$PWD":/usr/src/myapp -w /usr/src/myapp \
- ghcr.io/adamculp/php-code-quality:latest <followup-command-with-arguments>
+ adamculp/php-code-quality:latest <followup-command-with-arguments>
 ```

-Windows users: The use of "$PWD" for present working directory will not work as expected, instead use the full path.
+WINDOWS USERS: The use of "$PWD" for present working directory will not work as expected, instead use the full path.
 Such as "//c/Users/adamculp/project".

-In the example above, Docker runs an interactive terminal to be removed when all is completed, and mounts the current host directory ($PWD) inside the container, sets this as the current working directory, and then loads the image adamculp/php-code-quality.
+In the example above, Docker runs an interactive terminal to be removed when all is completed, and mounts the current host directory ($PWD) inside the container, sets this as the current working directory, and then loads the image `adamculp/php-code-quality` or `ghcr.io/adamculp/php-code-quality` as the case may be.

 Following this the user can add any commands to be executed within the container. (such as running the tools provided by the image)

-This is the most common use case, enabling the user to run the tools on everything in and/or below the working
+This is the most common use case, enabling the user to run the tools on everything in and/or below the working directory.
-directory.

 Available commands provided by the adamculp/php-code-quality image:

+* sh (or any other command) + args
 * php + args
 * composer + args
-* vendor/bin/phpstan + args
-* vendor/bin/phpcs + args
-* vendor/bin/phploc + args
-* vendor/bin/phpmd + args
-* vendor/bin/pdepend + args
-* vendor/bin/phpcpd + args
-* vendor/bin/phpmetrics + args
-* vendor/bin/phpunit + args
-* vendor/bin/php-cs-fixer + args

-* sh (or any other command) + args
+* vendor/bin/<chosen-tool-command-below> + args

 ### Some example commands: